github/docs/content/code-security/security-advisories/about-coordinated-disclosure-of-security-vulnerabilities.md

 #### Best practices for vulnerability reporters

-Vulnerability reporters such as security researchers should try to report vulnerabilities privately to maintainers.
-When possible, as a vulnerability reporter, you should avoid:
+It's good practice to report vulnerabilities privately to maintainers.
+When possible, as a vulnerability reporter, we recommend you avoid:
 - Disclosing the vulnerability publicly without giving maintainers a chance to remediate.
 - Bypassing the maintainers.
 - Disclosing the vulnerability before a fixed version of the code is available.